← All stages

 Pre-Reader

-They're learning that words are made of sounds
+You are starting to notice that words are made of sounds

-Rhymes and silly word play make them laugh
+Rhymes and silly words make you laugh

 Read aloud.
 A lot.